mdsimpson/wordpress-plugin-shortcodes-actions-filters/readme.txt

 == Frequently Asked Questions ==

-= What happens when there is a syntax or other fatal error in one of my code items? = Typically, you will see an error message on the page which is trying to execute the code.
+= What happens when there is a syntax or other fatal error in one of my code items? = Typically you will see an error message on the page that is trying to execute the code.
-It will contain a link to edit the problem code item.
+The error will contain a link to edit the problem code item.

-You will not see any errors on this plugin's pages for editing and listing the code.
+You will not see any errors on this plugin's dashboard pages for editing and listing the code.
 Therefore, you should open a different page on your site where you can see the results (or errors) of your code execution.

-In rare cases, an error may cause you to be unable to access any pages your site, including dashboard pages.
+In certain cases, an error may cause you to be unable to access any pages your site, including dashboard pages.
 But you will be able to access this plugin's dashboard pages so that you can edit or delete the problem code.
 Enter the URL to the plugin's dashboard page directly into your browser: